-a.
 Participate in and contribute to decisions that affect the well-being of patients/clients.

 - b.
 Respect the values, rights, knowledge, and skills of colleagues and other professionals. - c.
 Demonstrate respect, constructive dialogue, civility and professionalism in all communications, including social media. - d.
-Refrain from communicating false, fraudulent, deceptive, misleading, disparaging or unfair statementsor claims. - e.
+Refrain from communicating false, fraudulent, deceptive, misleading, disparaging or unfair statements or claims - e.
 Uphold professional boundaries and refrain from romantic relationships with any patients/clients, surrogates, supervisees, or students. - f.
 Refrain from verbal/physical/emotional/sexual harassment. - g.
 Provide objective evaluations of performance for employees, coworkers, and students and candidates for employment, professional association memberships, awards, or scholarships, making all reasonable efforts to avoid bias in the professional evaluation of others. - h.
-Communicate at an appropriate level to promote health literacy. - 1.
+Communicate at an appropriate level to promote health literacy. - i.
 Contribute to the advancement and competence of others, including colleagues, students, and the public.

-4. Social responsibility for local, regional, national, global nutrition and well-being (Justice) Nutrition and dietetics practitioners shall:
+4. Social responsibility for local, regional, national, global nutrition and well-being (Justice)